koranke/UIFramework/README.md

 ```

 ## Examples
-Two different example projects, "swaglabs" and "testweb", are provided to help in getting started.
+Three different example projects, "magento", "swaglabs" and "testweb", are provided to help in getting started.
-The Swaglabs project classes demonstrate a manually-coded model for a website.
+The Magento and Swaglabs project classes demonstrate a manually-coded model for a website.
 The testweb project classes
 demonstrate an auto-generated model for a website.
 To use the testweb project, first expose the "testweb-website" directory
 html pages through a local web server so that they can be accessed through http://localhost.

 ## Components